codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

 	- server : web server sends(using HTTP protocol ) objects in response to requests
 	- tcp connections closed
  HTTP IS "stateless"
- - server maintains no information about past client requests the resond why is because protocol at
+ - server maintains no information about past client requests the resond why is because protocol that maintain state are really complex
+	 - the resond on why this is , is because past history (state) must be maintaind
+	 - if server client crashes , thier view of the state will be inconsistent
+## http connect
+### no persistent HTTP
+1. TCP CONNEC